Marsfeldt/RESQ_Patient_RASA/README.md

 Once Python is installed ensure that you can use the PIP package manager by opening a command prompt and typing "pip".

-^What should one do if the pip does not work?^
+!
+If you are not able to utilize the pip package manager try and do a clean wipe of python and then reinstall it !

 **STEP 2:** Install RASA
 -----
-Once Python and the pip work, you have to install RASA ^link to website^ by typing:
+Once Python and the pip work, you have to install RASA (https://rasa.com/) by typing:
 ```
 pip3 install rasa
 ```